 1. Graff faucets are warranted to the original purchaser "to be free from defects in materials and workmanship for the lifetime of the product."

 2. Finishes are guaranteed for anywhere from "a limited lifetime" to no warranty at all, depending on the finish.
-See below for more information.
+See main text below for more information.

 This Company In Brief